 Current Policy Priority

-Act Now to Support Equitable Coverage of Oral Chemotherapy
+Support Equitable Coverage of Oral Chemotherapy

 As science and technology advance, more cancer treatments are available orally.
 Oral chemotherapy is now the standard of care for many types of cancer and accounts for about a third of the oncology development pipeline.
 Importantly, many cancer therapies taken by mouth do not have IV or injected alternatives, and are the only option for some patients.
 Act Now to ask your lawmakers to support the Cancer Drug Coverage Parity Act, federal legislation that will ensure equal insurance coverage of cancer treatments regardless of how they are administered.